Rosalyn Carson-DeWitt, MD

 You’ll be given a general anesthetic for the operation.
 In order to access the many organs, a large abdominal incision will be made.
 Your surgeon will remove the necessary organs, and then spend time reconstructing your digestive tract.

-Your intestine needs time to recover and begin functioning again; you’ll have to stay in the hospital until this occurs, typically up to two weeks.
+Your intestine needs time to recover and begin functioning again.
+You will have to stay in the hospital until this occurs, typically up to 2 weeks.
 If you have any complications after the procedure, your stay will be longer.

 Pancreatic cancer is a very difficult disease to treat.
-Even with potentially curative surgeries, the five-year survival rate is low; only about 20% of people who undergo resection (removal of tumor) are alive five years after diagnosis.
+Even with potentially curative surgeries, the 5-year survival rate is low; only about 20% of people who undergo tumor removal are alive 5 years after diagnosis.

 About half of all patients who undergo pancreaticoduodenectomy experience complications after surgery.
 The death rate after operation may be as high as 15%.
 The possible

-are the same as those for a pancreatectomy, and the
+are the same as those for a pancreatectomy.

 Am Fam Physician.